We arrived at the western front of the Acre fortress.

 Also a tunnel used by the Templars to secretly move between the Palace and the port was found a few years ago by a plumber after a resident complained about a clogged pipeline.

-Back to the surface, we wandered through the souq frantic and we appreciate the diversity of products – with an emphasis on spices – which once delighted merchants from all over – identified in Arabic, Jewish and English.
+Back to the surface, we wandered through the market frantic and we appreciate the diversity of products – with an emphasis on spices – which once delighted merchants from all over – identified in Arabic, Jewish and English.

 We see no sign of excursions or large groups of foreigners.